 Your request will go before the Committee for approval.
-You and your previous employer(s) need to provide letters stating how many OJT hours and in what categories or related training hours and from what curriculum requirements you are requesting.
-Letter(s) of support from a current training agent may also be required.
-You need to submit your written request, employer letter(s) and confirm your attendance to the meeting no later than noon on the Friday before the meeting.
+You and your previous employer(s) need to provide Prior Credit Forms stating how many OJT hours and in what categories or related training hours and from what curriculum requirements you are requesting.
+Forms are due no later than noon on the Friday before the meeting.
+Request forms from the coordinator.